-(a) The Gaming Facilities authorized by this Compact shall be licensed by the Tribal Gaming Agency in conformity with the requirements of this Compact, the Tribe's Gaming Ordinance, IGRA, and any applicable regulations adopted by the NIGC.
+(a) The Gaming Facility authorized by this Compact shall be licensed by the Tribal Gaming Agency in conformity with the requirements of this Compact, the Gaming Ordinance, IGRA, and any applicable regulations adopted by the NIGC.
 The license shall be reviewed and renewed every two (2) years thereafter.
-Verification that this requirement has been met shall be provided by the Tribe to the State by sending, either electronically or by hard copy, a copy of the initial license and each renewal license to the State Gaming Agency within twenty (20) days after issuance of the license or renewal.
-The Tribal Gaming Agency's certification that a Gaming

-Facility is being operated in conformity with these requirements shall be posted in a conspicuous and public place in the Gaming Facility at all times.
+Verification that this requirement has been met shall be provided by the Tribe to the State by sending, either electronically or by hard copy, a copy of the initial license and each renewal license to the State Gaming Agency within thirty (30) days after issuance of the license or renewal.
+The Tribal Gaming Agency's certification that the Gaming Facility is being operated in conformity with these requirements shall be posted in a conspicuous and public place in the Gaming Facility at all times.

 - (b) To assure the protection of the health and safety of all Gaming Facility patrons, guests, and employees, the Tribe shall adopt, or has already adopted, and shall maintain throughout the term of this Compact, an ordinance that requires any Gaming Facility construction to meet or exceed the construction standards set forth in the Applicable Codes.
 The Gaming Facility and construction, expansion, improvement, modification, or renovation will also comply with the federal Americans with Disabilities Act, P.L.
 101-336, as amended, 42 U.S.C. § 12101 et seq.
 Notwithstanding the foregoing, the Tribe need not comply with any standard that specifically applies in name or in fact only to tribal facilities.
 Without limiting the rights of the State under this section, reference to Applicable Codes is not intended to confer jurisdiction upon the State or its political subdivisions.
-For purposes of this section, the terms "building official" and "code enforcement agency" as used in titles 19 and 24 of the California Code of Regulations mean the Tribal Gaming Agency or such other tribal government agency or official as may be designated by the Tribe's law. - To assure compliance with the Applicable Codes, in all cases where (c) those codes would otherwise require a permit, the Tribe shall employ for any Gaming Facility construction qualified plan checkers or review firms.
-To be qualified as a plan checker or review firm for purposes of this Compact, plan checkers or review firms must be either California licensed architects or engineers with relevant experience, or California licensed architects or engineers on the list, if any, of approved plan checkers or review firms provided by the city or County in which the Gaming Facility is located.
+For purposes of this section, the terms "building official" and "code enforcement agency" as used in titles 19 and 24 of the California Code of Regulations means such person(s), other tribal government agency, or official(s) as may be designated by the Tribe's law. - To assure compliance with the Applicable Codes, in all cases where (c) the Applicable Codes would otherwise require a permit, the Tribe shall require inspections and, in connection therewith, employ for any Gaming Facility construction qualified plan checkers or review firms.
+To be qualified as a plan checker or review firm for purposes of this Compact, plan checkers or review firms must be either California licensed architects or engineers with relevant experience, or California licensed architects or engineers on the list, if any, of approved plan checkers or review firms provided by the County.
 The Tribe shall also employ qualified project inspectors.
-To be qualified as a project inspector for purposes of this Compact, project inspectors must possess the same qualifications and certifications as project inspectors utilized by the County in which the Gaming Facility is located.
-The plan checkers, review firms, and project inspectors shall hereinafter be referred to as "Inspector(s)."
-The Tribe shall require the Inspectors to maintain contemporaneous records of all inspections and report in writing any failure to comply with the Applicable Codes to the Tribal

-Gaming Agency and the State Gaming Agency and, if the failure is not remedied within thirty (30) days after giving notice of the lack of compliance, give notice to the State Gaming Agency.
+To be qualified as a project inspector for purposes of this Compact project inspectors must possess comparable qualifications and certifications as project inspectors utilized by the County.
+The plan checkers, review firms, and project inspectors shall hereinafter be referred to as "Inspectors."
+The Tribe shall require all Inspectors to maintain contemporaneous records of all inspections and report in writing any failure to comply with the Applicable Codes to the Tribe and its Tribal Gaming Agency and, if the failure is not remedied within thirty (30) days after giving notice of the lack of compliance, give notice to the State Gaming Agency.
 The Tribe agrees to correct any Gaming Facility condition noted in the inspections that does not meet the Applicable Codes (hereinafter "deficiency").